lodimasq/batch-checkpoint-merger/README.md

 To read more about these functions, please see this wiki page on the topic: [https://en.wikipedia.org/wiki/Smoothstep](https://en.wikipedia.org/wiki/Smoothstep)

+Where is inverse sigmoid?
+Please refer to my response to this question [here.](https://github.com/lodimasq/batch-checkpoint-merger/issues/1#issuecomment-1309367492)

 ## Installation & Start

 The below steps have been tested using Win10 and Manjaro, if you are using a different OS you may need to modify